 How to Apply In-Person for ADA Paratransit Services with Metro

-Appointments can be made Monday through Friday from 9 AM to 3 PM.
-No Holidays or evenings.
+Appointments can be made Tuesday through Thursday from 9 AM to 3 PM.
+No holidays or evenings appointments are available.

 Assessments usually take less than 30 minutes.
 Determinations are made within 21 days of receiving a completed application and assessment.